ECONOMICS AND BUSINESS (EBGN)

 - Develop an understanding of how to design and implement firm level strategies that develop, exploit and sustain competitive advantage

 EBGN490.
-ANALYTICS.
+BUSINESS ANALYTICS CAPSTONE.
 3.0 Semester Hrs.

 The business analytics capstone course provides an opportunity for students to integrate and apply the skills and tools learned in previous business analytics courses to define, formulate, analyze, and recommend a solution for a significant, real-world business problem.
 Students will work as a team, and will draw on the breadth and depth of the curriculum to address an industry supplied problem.
 Prerequisites: EBGN381, EBGN382.